-Property used for bona-fide agriculture purposes 0% Small holdings used for bona-fide agriculture purposes 0% Property used for bona-fide agriculture purposes where the owner/tenant supply free basic services to farm workers Property zoned as agriculture which is not used for agriculture purposes State-owned property: residential State-owned property: public infrastructure Other state property Municipal property used for municipal purpose; Municipal property not used for municipal purpose; State owned property: Schools State trust land Protected areas 100% Properties on which national monuments are situated and used for residential purposes only • Properties on which national monuments are situated and used for business and 0% commercial purposes Properties owned by benevolent organisations and used to further the objectives of such 100% organisations • Properties owned by a land reform beneficiary or his/her heirs for the first ten years as from date of the first registration of the title deed in the Deeds Office Property registered in the name of a religious body or organisation and primarily used as a place of worship including the official dwelling of a minister or employee of that organisation who officiates at services.
-Property registered in the name of a private school which is registered in terms of an act.
-20% Property situated in the rural area which is zoned as non-agriculture 30% Property registered in the name of a charitable organisation and/or church that house the poor • Property in the rural area that are used for a hall, on condition that the halls have a 100% separate title deed and are owned by a non-profit organization.
-Property owned by a sportclub, on condition that these properties of the sporting codes 100% have a separate title deed and are owned by the sporting body.
+Property used for bona-fide agriculture purposes 0% Small holdings used for bona-fide agriculture purposes 0% • Property used for bona-fide agriculture purposes where the owner/tenant supply free basic services to farm workers Property zoned as agriculture which is not used for agriculture purposes 50% State-owned property: residential State-owned property: public infrastructure Other state property Municipal property used for municipal purpose; Municipal property not used for municipal purpose; State owned property: Schools State trust land Protected areas Properties on which national monuments are situated and used for residential purposes only 0% Properties on which national monuments are situated and used for business and commercial purposes Properties owned by benevolent organisations and used to further the objectives of such organisations 0% • Properties owned by a land reform beneficiary or his/her heirs for the first ten years as from date of the first registration of the title deed in the Deeds Office • Property registered in the name of a religious body or organisation and primarily used as a place of worship including the official dwelling of a minister or employee of that organisation who officiates at services. • Property registered in the name of a private school which is registered in terms of an act.
+0% Property situated in the rural area which is zoned as non-agriculture Property registered in the name of a charitable organisation and/or church that house the poor 0% • Property in the rural area that are used for a hall, on condition that the halls have a 100% separate title deed and are owned by a non-profit organization.